ConradMcGrifter/cine-4/js/TABLE OF CONTENTS.md

 # FUNCTIONS

+-   getDates......................function used to get a range of dates between two dates

+-   resetHeight...................resets the height of the content element (holds the cards) when cards are removed and added

+# FUNCTIONS -> DISPLAY

 -   createMovieCard.............this function takes parameters from schedule.js and creates the card element + appends to DOM

--   removeCards...................removes all the cards currently in the DOM

 -   setTrailerSource..............gets all the card trailer elements and adds an event listener "on click" -> adds the data-trailer value to the src of the lightbox iframe. also handles toggling the lightbox from active to inactive

 -   displayShows................this function uses the setTrailerSource, createMovieCard, and removeCards functions. it takes a parameter to access a specific movie and day in the schedule.js object

--   getDates......................function used to get a range of dates between two dates

--   setCardShowtimeDate...........sets what the date is of the tab selected inside the card element above the showtimes